 Every year almost 100 national youth organisations take advantage of the Government's considerable support to autonomous organisation by young people.
 The grant aims to support autonomous organisation on the part of children and young people and their influence in society.
 The Government has approved a new ordinance for the allocation of the government grant.

 The Youth Policy Council was formed in 2008 by the then Minister for Youth Affairs and has since met in various constellations a few times each year to discuss current youth policy issues.
 An overarching theme for the Council has been to promote young people's influence on, and active participation in, society.
 Since 2008, those invited to attend the Council have been representatives of youth organisations and networks and bodies that work with young people in various ways.
 Representatives of government agencies and the research community also take part in the Council.

 One way of increasing young people's participation is to encourage young people of school age to vote and to improve their knowledge about, and motivation for, how they can influence developments in society and take part in the democratic decision-making process.
 This is why school elections have been held on several occasions using government funds.
-These have been arranged by the Swedish National Board for Youth Affairs in cooperation with the Election Authority, the National Agency for Education and a number of youth organisations.
+These have been arranged by the Swedish Agency for Youth and Civil Society in cooperation with the Election Authority, the National Agency for Education and a number of youth organisations.
 The Government intends to return to the issue of school elections before 2014.

 Administration Partnership with a focus on young people